opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 | `unique`        | No       | Indicates if the entity's identifier is unique.                                                                                          | ✔️                   | -              |

 ### Fields

+Fields annotations help to describe the general characteristics and metadata of a data structure.
+In the table below there's a list of annotations each one have a detailed description, its requirement status, and support for JSONSchema and Avro.

 | Property               | Required | Description                                                                                                                              | JSONSchema Supported | Avro Supported |
 |------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------|----------------------|----------------|